adambard/learnxinyminutes-docs/hcl.html.markdown

 }

 // Module block consults a specified folder for *.tf files, would
-// effectively prefix all resources id's with "module.learn-basics."
+// effectively prefix all resources ids with "module.learn-basics."
 //
 module "learn-basics" {
   source = "./learn-basics"